NO DIG for CHILDREN

-February, letttuce, spinach, beetroot, spring onion, early cabbage, calabrese, cauliflower
+February – lettuce, spinach, beetroot, spring onion, early cabbage, calabrese (large-headed broccoli), cauliflower

-Late June, beetroot and bulb fennel for planting just before end of summer term
+June, late – beetroot, bulb fennel (for planting just before the end of the summer term)

-Broad beans, early varieties such as Aquadulce Claudia and Witkiem Manita, beans should be ready by July.
+Broad beans – early varieties such as Aquadulce Claudia and Witkiem Manita; beans should be ready to harvest by July

 March, before Easter

 - Early potatoes (make sure you are planting a ‘first early’ variety) – they should be ready to harvest by June.